 When your kids interact with the tasks presented in media content in question, are they challenging them to be hands on with their content and explore further?

 Think back to the last piece of online content you chose for your kids.
 A high-quality game or digital book or even video would encourage them be mentally keyed in.
 That means that your child is taking the time and the mental effort to interact with their technology.
 For example, games that encourage your child to put on his thinking cap and consider his next moves actively are indicative of being ‘high-quality.’

-Conversely, if you find that your child is only physically active but mentally passive i.e. swiping furiously but mindlessly, that piece of content is not one that actively involves.
+Conversely, if you find that your child is only physically active but mentally passive such as, swiping furiously but mindlessly, that piece of content is not one that actively involves.

 3. Is it meaningful?

 In other words, is the online content relatable to your child?
 What exactly makes something relatable?

 Content that is considered relatable introduces new concepts within a context that your little one is already familiar with.
 For example, a meaningful educational content with the learning objective of new vocabulary is ‘high-quality’ when your it incorporates these new words into a story setting with characters that your child is familiar with.
 Are you sourcing for content that can teach your child new animal names?
 Use a piece of content that achieves this through a story about farm animals!